Computation and Concurrency: Concurrency and Pomsetcs

 We define a Bi-Kleene algebra with communication (BKAC) as a tuple $(\Sigma,+,\cdot,^*,\parallel,\between,\mid,0,1)$, where $\Sigma$ is a set, $^*$ is unary, $+$, $\cdot$, $\parallel$, $\between$ and $\mid$ are binary operators, and $0$ and $1$ are constants, which satisfies the axioms in Table \ref{AxiomsForBKACL} for all $x,y,z,h\in \mathcal{T}_{SCR}$ and $a,b,a_0,a_1,a_2,a_3\in\Sigma$, where $x\leqq y$ means $x+y=y$.

 Since language equivalence is a congruence w.r.t. the operators of BKAC, we can only check the soundness of each axiom according to the definition of semantics of scr-expressions.
-And also by use of communication merge, the scr-expressions are been transformed into the so-called series-parallel ones \cite{CKA3} \cite{CKA4} \cite{CKA7} free of N-shapes.
-Then we can get the following soundness and completeness theorem \cite{CKA3} \cite{CKA4} \cite{CKA7}.
+And also by use of communication merge, the scr-expressions are been transformed into the so-called series-parallel ones \cite{CKA7} \cite{CKA8} free of N-shapes.
+Then we can get the following soundness and completeness theorem with reference to \cite{CKA8}, the new cases are the operators $\between$ and $\mid$, which can be added to the proof similarly to the operator $\parallel$.

-\begin{theorem}[Soundness and completeness of BKAC modulo language equivalence] For all $x,y\in\mathcal{T}_{SCR}$, $x\equiv y$ if and only if $\sembrack{x}_{SCR}=\sembrack{y}_{SCR}$. \end{theorem}
+\begin{theorem}[Soundness and completeness of BKAC modulo language equivalence] For all $x,y\in\mathcal{T}_{SCR}$, $x= y$ if and only if $\sembrack{x}_{SCR}=\sembrack{y}_{SCR}$. \end{theorem}

 \begin{definition} We define $\mathcal{F}_{SCR}$ as smallest subset of $\mathcal{T}_{SCR}$ satisfying the following rules:

 \end{definition}